-In this article, you will learn about the types of users in Personio Conversations, how roles are assigned, and how to involve external users.
+This article explains how to manage users in Personio Conversations, including the types of users, how functions are assigned, and how to involve external users.

 Conversations distinguishes between two main types of users: experts and requesters.